 Join us for our second free lecture series with a great line up of speakers.
+Thanks to our lecture series sponsor, Muse Vineyards.

 All lectures are held at the St. Paul’s Heritage Center in Edinburg on Sunday afternoons at 2pm.
 See dates, details, and a map below.